Child Safety

 What to do if anaphylaxis occurs?

-For more information contact Ottawa Public Health at 613-580-6744 or visit Food Allergy Canada.
+For more information visit Food Allergy Canada.
 For more information visit the Ontario Ministry of Education for Sabrina's law in Ontario. |

 ||||||

 Children love to touch, hold, climb and explore.
 It is important for your home to be a safe place for them to explore.
-Homes often contain dangerous or poisonous substances within reach of a child.
+Homes often contain dangerous or poisonous substances (drugs) within reach of a child.
 The leading cause of poisoning in children is eating medications.
-Here are some tips childproof your home to keep harmful substances out of reach of children:
+Here are some tips childproof your home to keep harmful substances (drugs) out of reach of children:

 Edible cannabis products often look like foods that are very appealing to children.
 Don’t rely on the packaging alone to keep your child safe, child resistant or childproof is not a guarantee.
 Keep edible cannabis products out of reach of children.
 Second-hand cannabis smoke is harmful for everyone.
 It may result in illness in infants and young children, and can also affect their alertness, understanding and judgment.
 It is safest not to smoke cannabis in your home or around your child.
 To protect you and your children make your home and car smoke free.
 If you smoke, do it outside and ask family members and visitors to do the same.
 For more information, visit second hand smoke.
-If you or your child has accidentally consumed drugs or medication, contact the Ontario Poison Control Centre at 1-800-268-9017.
+If you or your child has accidentally consumed substances (drugs) or medication, contact the Ontario Poison Control Centre at 1-844-764-7669.
 Cannabis poisoning in babies and children is a medical emergency.
 Symptoms of cannabis poisoning in children include:

 Call 9-1-1 if your child is ill and/or has difficulty breathing. |